wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 DEMO: <a target="_blank" href="https://www.microsoft.com/en-us/ai/seeing-ai?rtc=1">Seeing AI app</a> talking camera narrates the world around blind people.

-   * <strong>Image classification</strong> is a machine learning based form of computer vision in which a model is trained to categorize images based on their (class or) primary subject matter they contain.

-   * <strong>Object detection</strong> goes further than classification to classify individual objects within the image, and to return the coordinates of a bounding box that indicates the object's location.

    * Semantic segmentation is the ML technique which individual pixels in the image are classified according to the object to which they belong.
    * Image analysis